 Rules of Conduct

-The Library is intended to be an inviting, comfortable, clean, and safe place for reading, selecting materials, studying, writing, using computers, and attending Library-authorized programs and meetings.
+The Library is intended to be an inviting, comfortable, clean, and safe place for reading, selecting materials, studying, writing, using computers and Wi-Fi, and attending Library-authorized programs and meetings.
 Library users should conduct themselves in a manner that respects other users.
-Behaviors that infringe upon the rights of library users or staff are prohibited.
+Behaviors that infringe upon the rights of Library users or staff are prohibited.

 • These rules are intended to ensure that all Library users may enjoy good service in pleasant surroundings.